-- On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures. - Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events for 15 days from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart - Government employees ordered to work from home - Sporting activities at all levels are prohibited - Greetings by handshake are banned - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - COVID-19 Response Fund established for resource mobilization.
+- On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures. - Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart - Government employees ordered to work from home - Sporting activities at all levels are prohibited - Greetings by handshake are banned - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - House to house screening and diagnostic testing conducted. - Rigorous contact tracing, isolation, compulsory quarantine and treatment. - COVID-19 Response Fund established for resource mobilization.
 Comprises both private and public institutions.
-Contributions are both financial and nonfinancial and include buildings, hotels, vehicles, sanitary items, masks, etc. - Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19
+Contributions are both financial and nonfinancial and include buildings, hotels, vehicles, sanitary items, masks, etc. - Extra funding for healthcare facilities - Removal of the restriction on floor price for flower exports that was previously set by the National Bank of Ethiopia